 Proponents of decentralized currency issuance become more uncomfortable with some of the other elements of the National Bank system.
 Perhaps reflecting the wartime conditions in which the Act was passed in 1863, the system required that the reserve asset held against banknote issuance be U.S. Treasury bonds, thus creating a mandatory customer for the bonds.
-In 1900, National Banks held \$299 million of U.S. Treasury bonds as a reserve asset against banknote issuance, compared to total U.S. Federal debt held by the public of \$2,137 million.
+In 1900, National Banks held \$299 million of U.S. Treasury bonds as a reserve asset against banknote issuance, compared to total U.S. Federal debt held by the public of \$2.137 million.

 Second, bullion assets held against banknote issuance were deposited with the U.S. Treasury.
 Thus, banks no longer held gold bullion individually as a reserve asset against redemption of banknotes, but rather held a deposit at the U.S. Treasury, where the gold bullion reserve assets of the banking system were aggregated.

 People still used a bewildering array of banknotes.
 In 1930, 7,252 National Banks registered with the Office of the Comptroller of the Currency, of which 5,839 (80.5%) issued banknotes (Figure 11.1).
 However, the oversight provided by the National Bank system, and the requirement that all National Bank banknotes be accepted at par by other National Banks, made the currency system significantly more uniform and reliable.

-Figure 11.2: U.S.: Composition of Currency in Circulation, 1880-1912 might receive, instead of bullion then held on deposit at the Treasury, a U.S. Treasury gold certificate instead.
+Figure 11.2: U.S.: Composition of Currency in Circulation, 1880-1912

+The U.S. Treasury itself began, in 1882, to issue gold certificates, another type of banknote redeemable in bullion (Figure 11.2).
+Thus, a person wishing to redeem their National Bank banknote for bullion might receive, instead of bullion then held on deposit at the Treasury, a U.S. Treasury gold certificate instead.
 The Treasury gold certificates were likely perceived as even more uniform and reliable than the menagerie of National Bank Notes in circulation.
 Along with the similar U.S. Treasury silver certificates and remaining U.S. Treasury Notes ("greenback" banknotes) remaining from the Civil War, U.S. Federal government-issued banknotes became the most common form of banknotes by the eve of the First World War.